SharePoint/sp-dev-docs/docs/solution-guidance/elevated-privileges-in-sharepoint-add-ins.md

 ---
-title: Elevated privileges in SharePoint Add-ins ms.date: 11/03/2017
+title: Elevated privileges
+ms.date: 12/30/2019
 localization_priority: Normal
 ---
-# Elevated privileges in SharePoint Add-ins
+# Elevated privileges

-Use the app-only policy or service accounts to elevate privileges in SharePoint Add-ins.
+Use the app-only policy or service accounts to elevate privileges in SharePoint Add-ins or other remotely hosted solutions.

 _**Applies to:** apps for SharePoint | SharePoint 2013 | SharePoint Add-ins | SharePoint Online_